onedata/onedata-documentation/docs/user-guide/public-data.md

 ![Public Data view: files tab][screen-tab-files]

 ::: tip NOTE
-You can still add the description of the Share besides the Public Data Dublin Core metadata as described in the [Share Description][] section of the documentation.
+You can still add the description of the Share besides the Dublin Core metadata as described in the [Share Description][] section of the documentation.
 :::

-## Exposing via REST API
+## Publishing via REST API

 ::: tip
 For full API reference, see the [Handle][Handle API] and the